ptorre/streamlit-workshop/SETUP.md

   Then select the **kernel** for this project’s virtual environment (usually labeled `.venv`), run the first cell, and confirm it executes without errors.

 - **Alternative (if not using VS Code):**
-  In the terminal, change into the `1-intro` directory and run:
+  Make sure you're in the `1-intro` directory, then run:
   ```sh
   uv run jupyter notebook review.ipynb
   ```